magneticio/vamp2setup/README.md

 - **cluster**: (optional) this is the name of the Cluster to which the Virtual Cluster belongs.
 Lamia creates this label will be automatically if it is missing.
 - **project**: (optional) this name of the Project to which the Virtual Cluster belongs.
 Lamia creates this label will be automatically if it is missing.

-Provided the first two labels are set, then once Lamia is deployed, it will import all the resources from a namespace into the current Project and Cluster and add the two optinal labels to the namespace if they are missing.
+Provided the first two labels are set, then, once Lamia is deployed, it will import all the resources from a namespace into the current Project and Cluster and add the two optinal labels to the namespace if they are missing.

 You can use the sample [namespace.yaml](samples/namespace.yaml) to create a Virtual Cluster called `vamp-tutorial`.